Blaisehala/pitchDB/README.md

 ```
 git clone https://github.com/Blaisehala/pitchDB
 ```
-- Open terminal and navigate to the directory of the project you just cloned to your computer
-- Run the following command to start the server using virtual environment
+- Open terminal and navigate to the directory of the project you just cloned to your computer and run the following command to start the server using virtual environment

 ```
 python3.8 -m venv --without-pip virtual